Note.--The elements refer to the brighter component of each system, exceptin

 stars, distinctly unsymmetrical.
 Such conditions, combined with rapid axial rotation,

-each other.
-Likewise minimum brightness and greatest velocity of recession occur at
+period of each other.
+Likewise minimum brightness and greatest velocity of recession occur at the same time."

 * Among recent papers dealing with this subject are those of Humphreys

 ( Astrophysical Journal, 26, 18, 297, 1907), Larmor (Ibid., 26, 120) and Duffield (Ibid., 26, 375).

 The researches of Julius on "dispersion-bands," should be considered; also the possibility

 that a shift of the spectral lines may result from electrical or magnetic conditions in the stellar atmosphere.

 †See papers by Campbell (Astrophysical Journal, 9, 31, 1899), Stebbins (Ibid., 18, 341) and Plaskett (Jour.
 Roy.Ast.
 Soc.
 Can., 1, 45, 1907).